bnotech/Matomo.Maui/README.md

 This library is published for .NET 6.0 and .NET 7.0, please use the v.
 6.x and v.
 7.x versions accordingly.

+## Documentation

+You can find a reference documentation [here](https://bfn-tech.github.io/Matomo.Maui/html/index.html).

+And a sample project in the `Sample/` folder.

 ## Credit

 This work is based on the work done at [zauberzeug/xamarin.piwik](https://github.com/zauberzeug/xamarin.piwik)